0x18-io/0x18-sdk/README.md

 ### Create

-There are three ways to create a ledger
+There are multiple ways to create a ledger

 ```
 import Client from '0x18';